JGAguilar626/simple-bin-count-simulator/README.md

 Additional details related to the floor layout and inventory receptacles:

+This program creates 1 floor with 8 rows of 124 aisles.
+Each aisle (per row) contains 77 bins.\
+\
-Inventory receptacles are given addresses based on the following convention: PrimeFloorLevelModLetter-AisleNumber-BinLevel-BinRowBinNumber
+Inventory receptacles addresses are based on the following convention:\
+PrimeFloorLevelModLetter-AisleNumber-BinLevel-BinRowBinNumber.\
+\
+Thus, all inventory receptacles have addresses such as: P1A-102-A-100\
+\
-Thus, all inventory receptacles have addresses such as: P1A-102-A-100 Using this naming convention makes it possible for an employee to locate an exact bin in a warehouse that, I estimate, can have around 500,000 locations.
+Using this naming convention makes it possible for an employee to locate an exact bin in a warehouse that, I estimate, can have around 500,000 locations.\

-This program creates 1 floor with 8 rows of aisles.
-Each row contains 124 aisles, and each aisle contains 77 bins for any given row.
+\
 For example, below is what the wall of bins at aisle P1A-102-100s looks like:

 ![P1A-102-100s Bin Wall](https://github.com/JGAguilar626/simple-bin-count-simulator/assets/129235347/a96c373e-6bb1-4db8-be0b-0489328d1fc0)